salbeck-sit/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_AADAccessReview/readme.md

 ## Description

-This resource configures an A A D Access Review.
+This resource configures an Azure AD Access Review.